 Jess is a native to Sonoma County.
-She works as a hospitality and marketing professional in the wine business for over 20 years.
-She is the director of DTC, Hospitality, and Marketing Communications at Trione Vineyards & Winery, since 2008.
+She’s worked as a hospitality and marketing professional in the wine business for over 20 years.
 She is creative and social and has a knack for providing a similar experience in everything she does.

 Her passion for food, wine and people led her to a career in the wine industry.
 Her career in hospitality fostered a strong desire to help people with wellness and create a more balanced life.

 She has always been passionate about fitness; enjoying the outdoors, hiking, cycling, and kayaking.
 In 2015 she was diagnosed with Polycystic Ovary Syndrome (PCOS), an ovarian disorder which causes obesity, anxiety and depression (and many other symptoms).
 This increased her drive to discover a better, more healthy approach to a sustainable nutrition plan that would help her and other women and men with metabolic syndrome or insulin resistance, among other ailments.

 Over the years, Jess has studied yoga, nutrition, insulin resistance, gut health, special diets for PCOS, and focused on whole foods and plant based diets.
 She has worked with various trainers and professionals to develop programs and goals for herself around weight-loss and health with living with PCOS.
 She brings a wealth of knowledge around health, weight-loss, nutrition, mindset, mental health, and fitness to women (and men) struggling to find what works.
 She creates meal plans, guides, fitness calendars, works with clients daily for support and accountability to help them with success.